OUR TEAM

 Director / Principal - Archaeology

-• Wendy has worked as an archaeologist in heritage consulting and research across Western Australia for over 15 years.
+Wendy has worked as an archaeologist in heritage consulting and research across Western Australia for over 18 years.
 After graduating from the University of Western Australia (UWA) in 2009, Wendy worked as a consultant with various heritage consulting companies before joining Big Island Research in 2011.
-Since completing her PhD at UWA in 2019, she continues her involvement in academic research (with a part time research position at UWA) whilst leading field and research teams in cultural heritage management with Big Island Research.
+Since completing her PhD at UWA in 2019, she continues her involvement in academic research (with an adjunct research position at UWA) whilst leading field and research teams in cultural heritage management with Big Island Research.

 Wendy has worked extensively and developed excellent working relationships with Aboriginal communities across Western Australia.
 She enjoys getting out of the office and working on country with Traditional Owners to identify, record, research, and manage cultural heritage.
 Wendy continues to publish archaeological research in Australian and international journals, specialising in arid zone archaeology, stone artefact technology and heritage management in north-western Western Australia.
 She is a member of the Australian Archaeological Association (AAA) and a Full Member of the Australian Association of Consulting Archaeologists Incorporated (AACAI).